Contents: Removal ⇓ Installation ⇓

 Check the working surface of the brake drum for scratches with your finger.
 Replace damaged drums, both at the same time.

 Clean the six contact surfaces between the pads and the brake plate and lubricate them with a thin layer of heat-resistant grease before installation.
-If necessary, pre-clean these places with a soft metal brush.
+If necessary, pre-clean these areas with a soft metal brush.

 Attach the lower and upper return springs.

-Attention: Do not damage the dust caps.
+Caution: Do not damage the dust caps.

 Press the brake pads against the brake plate and, if necessary, secure them with a clamp.

-If used, remove spring.
+If used, remove the spring.

 If installed, remove the rubber ring from the wheel brake cylinder.